 Jama Masjid.
-Reaching this site shows the real situation of India.
-The narrow street was filled with all kinds of vendors and poverty existed normally.
+Reaching this site shows the real situation in India.
+The narrow street was filled with all kinds of vendors and poverty exists normally.
 There is no entrance fee but INR300 was collected from us for each camera and mobile which are to be used for taking photos.
 It’s a mosque so removal of foot wears and wearing rented long dresses for women are required.

 Red Fort Delhi.
 The first site in Delhi which we were almost knocking on its front door but was refrained by an Indian local whose offering to us a different tour.
 “They (gate guards) will ask you to pay INR500 but there is nothing inside…only a park!”.
 His word of discouragement opted us to choose none of the given options.

 Akshardham Temple.
-The entrance security was so strict as there was metal detector and scanner in the entrance.
+The entrance security was so strict as there were metal detectors and scanner at the entrance.
 No big bags, cameras, and mobiles are allowed.
 It is a Hindu temple complex consecrated in 2005 with a magnificent landscaped gardens.
 In the middle is the impressive temple built from marbles and decorated with gold, precious gems and stones.
 Entering the temples on barefoot enlightened us the cooling effect of a marble-made floor against the surging noontime temperature.

 DAY TWO – New Delhi’s Landmarks